-From when are you entitled to holiday?
+From when are you entitled to holiday in 2026?

-6 minutes of reading
+8 minutes of reading

 Žena s batohem na vyhlídce

-What type of leave you are entitled to
+What type of leave are you entitled to

 Annual leave